stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 Haskell has similar issues and it provides its own language extension called 'TypeApplications' to solve this.
-There is no need for any kind of extension in Idris here, and will often make use of this.
+There is no need for any kind of extension in Idris here, and we will often make use of this.

 We are free to chose and only pass certain implicit arguments if needed.
 For instance, try the following: